North American Institute of Aviation: The fleet

 North American operated until September 5, 2008, a fleet of 6 Cessna 152, 11 Cessna 172, 3 Cessna 172RG, 2 Piper Seminoles and one DA-40 Diamond Star.
 In early 2008 the school underwent operational tests of the Liberty XL2 as a replacement aircraft for the aging fleet.
 No purchase or lease of the Liberty was made.
 The average age of the fleet was 21.6 years per 2008.
 Upon closure of the school, the majority of the fleet was transferred to Pelican Flight Training Center where it continued to operate on lease from Christiansen Aviation.
+NAIA's Las Cruces' campus had a large fleet of Cessna 152s, Cessna 172s, Cessna 172RGs, Piper Seneca IIs, Piper Seminoles, and a Robinson R22 helicopter.

 Trivia

 Students and alumni of North American are colloquially nicknamed "The Conway Bombers", pertaining to their historically often high activity level with aircraft departing from the home base with, what might appear as, similar time-spacing between each flight as that used by aircraft of World War II bomber squadrons.
 Several flights often went to similar destinations at the same time, normally due to a class being in the process of accomplishing the required 37 hours of solo cross-country flights.

 A popular dining option for students and instructors alike was Kyoto Fantasy Express (Mon Cafe Japanese, as of late 2008).
 It was situated next to the Conway Walmart, which was on the extended centerline of the Conway-Horry County Airport's runway 22.
 This led to the coining of the term "Kyoto Arrival" for the visual approach to that runway, mimicking the often creative names of STARs at major airports.

+At the Las Cruces campus, the opening of a new popular, express restaurant in the main school building in 1990 prompted a schoolwide restaurant naming contest.
+The contest was open to staff and students alike.
+After voting on the restaurant name, "Crosswinds Grill," was announced in acknowledgment of the occasional strong, Las Cruces airport desert winds.